VILLASframework/documentation/docs/node/guides/lab16.md

 # Lab 16: Visualize simulation data with InfluxDB and Grafana

 This lab session demonstrates the visualization of historic simulation data via the web-based Grafana dashboard.
-For this purpose, VILLASnode persists the simulation data into the InfluxDB time-series database via a dedicated @ref node-type-influxdb node-type.
+For this purpose, VILLASnode persists the simulation data into the InfluxDB time-series database via a dedicated [`influxdb`](../nodes/influxdb.md) node-type.

 This node-type streams the simulation data via UDP to an InfluxDB database using the line protocol.